YudiXiao/PowerDAB/README.md

 # PowerDAB
 Simulation app and source code to calculate power flow of dual active bridge based converters.

 Please check our paper for the capabilities of PowerDAB.
+Link to paper:

-If you would just need basic calculations, try to use the simulation app.
+If you would just need basic calculations, try to use the simulation app, which is an easy-to-run executable.

-For advanced model based optimization/design, try to download the source code.
+For advanced model based optimization/design, try to download the source code of the app.
+You could open it with MATLAB and directly copy out the functions.

 Please write to us if you found any bugs.
+Thanks a lot in advance!

 You are very welcome to propose nice-to-have functions for the simulation app.

 Have fun!